 Alexandra Township Tour

-Alexandra tours – Vibrant Township walking and bicycle tours.
+Alexandra tours – Vibrant Township walking tours.

 Alexandra Township – located north of Johannesburg.

 Apartheid created “township” across the road from up market Sandton.

 Private collection and drop off – supplied as a fully guided professional tour covering en-route as may be possible from collection to drop off.
 As a result, not simply a point to point transfer with a driver.